Saint Passaway: Sen Disparet

 Back to the poor malbar, while he is in the forest, he spots a cow and a goat eating grass, when the animals begin to walk down an underground path underneath a stone.
 The malbar trails behind the animals until they all reach an underground room.
 The stone closes the entrance to the room, and the malbar is locked inside.
 He hides in a corner, and, by nightfall, Sen Disparet comes in the room and asks a candlestick about his wife and three children.
 The candlestick replies she is crying for him, and there are five people in the room, instead of four, as usual.
-Sen Disparet dimisses the last information as some animal that followed his cow and goat, while the malbar escapes the room the following morning.
+Sen Disparet dismisses the last information as some animal that followed his cow and goat, while the malbar escapes the room the following morning.

 The malbar goes straight to the princess and tells her he found her husband, Sen Disparet, and takes her to his location.
 They wait until the animals appear, then the goat and cow go the underground room, followed by the malbar and the princess.
 Down there, she finds her husband.
 Sen Disparet makes his prayers, then asks his chandelier about his wife and family.
 The candlestick answers that his family is fine, and his wife is happier still, for she is closer than ever, and that, tonight, there are six people in the room.
 Sen Disparet repeats the question to the candlestick, whose reply is the same.

 The princess comes out of hiding and goes to meet her husband.
 Sen Disparet asks her what is she doing there and says he will depart the following day back to Heaven; an fiery armchair will appear, which he will sit on; his wife is to grab onto the armchair and be carried up to Heaven, where the angels will hold a feast to celebrate his return; she is to hide under the armchair and wait until they dance a waltz, when she is to finally appear and dance with him.
 The next morning, it happens as Sen Disparet described, and the princess holds onto the armchair to be brought to heaven, then hides under the furniture, then joins with her husband when he takes her out to dance.
 At midnight, the angels notice the scent of a living person in Heaven and decide to report to God Himself.
 God sees Sen Disparet dancing with his wife, pulls him aside and confronts him about the woman.
 Sen Disparet admits he has come to Earth and took a human wife, disobeying Him.
 God then orders him to go back to Earth and raise their three children, forbidding Sen Disparet from setting foot on Paradise ever again.
 Sen Disparet and his wife then return to Earth.